hasura/react-apollo-todo/react-apollo/tutorial/app/basic/fetch-private/UserAuthentication.md

   };
 ```

 Remember we learnt that Apollo Client can be used in two ways to send a query. `client.query` or `Query` component.
 Similarly for mutation, we are using the `client.mutate` method to insert the user into the database.

+It is totally okay to be overwhelmed with the above code.
 We will come back to this later in detail.
-For now, we have ensured that the new user who is logged in is registered into our graphql server.
+For now, we have ensured that the new user who is logged in, is registered as a user and stored in our database using the GraphQL mutation.